lokodevil/CHDL/README.md

 The extension must be installed in Chrome's developer mode.

 ## Usage
-You must be on a document page on CourseHero to use the extension from either the toolbar or the right-click context menu, and you must be signed in on the CourseHero website.
+You must be on a document page on C.H. to use the extension from either the toolbar or the right-click context menu, and you must be signed in on the CourseHero website.

 The extension works due to a weird permission error on CourseHero's end that fails to check what files users should be able to access.